Activities

 Actuarial Association

 This course is a 4-credit course, which means that in addition to the scheduled lectures/discussions, students are expected to do at least 9.5 hours of course-related work each week during the semester.
-This includes things like: completing assigned readings, participating in lab sessions, studying for tests and examinations, preparing written assignments, completing internship or clinical placement requirements, and other tasks that must be completed to earn credit in the course.
+This includes things like: completing assigned readings, participating in lab sessions, studying for tests and examinations, preparing written assignments, and other tasks that must be completed to earn credit in the course.

 Probability Theory (MATH 501)